EEHarbor/Manifest/readme.md

 ## Installation

 1. Download the Manifest module
-2. Unpack it and place the manifest folder in your `third_party` directory
+2. Unpack it and place the manifest folder in your `addons` directory

 ## Setup

-Move the `.env.example` file to `system/expressionengine/.env` and customize the configuration values (and feel free to add more!)
+Move the `.env.example` file to `system/user/config/.env` and customize the configuration values (and feel free to add more!)

 You can now access these configuration values in any of the ExpressionEngine config files using the native php `getenv($key)` function or `Manifest::get($key, $fallback_value)`.
 The latter option requires you to load the Manifest class into your config file as demonstrated in the included config.sample.php and database.sample.php files.